hmarko89/PTSP-supplementary/README.md

 ## References

-Geismar, H. N., Laporte, G., Lei, L., & Sriskandarajah, C. (2008). *The integrated production and transportation scheduling problem for a product with a short lifespan*.
+Geismar, H. N., Laporte, G., Lei, L., & Sriskandarajah, C. (2008).
+**The integrated production and transportation scheduling problem for a product with a short lifespan**.
 INFORMS Journal on Computing, 20(1), 21-33.
 [doi: 10.1287/ijoc.1060.0208](https://doi.org/10.1287/ijoc.1060.0208)

-Lacomme, P., Moukrim, A., Quilliot, A., & Vinot, M. (2018). *Supply chain optimisation with both production and transportation integration: multiple vehicles for a single perishable product*.
+Lacomme, P., Moukrim, A., Quilliot, A., & Vinot, M. (2018).
+**Supply chain optimisation with both production and transportation integration: multiple vehicles for a single perishable product**.
 International Journal of Production Research, 56(12), 4313-4336.
 [doi: 10.1080/00207543.2018.1431416](https://doi.org/10.1080/00207543.2018.1431416)

-Can Atasagun, G., & Karaoğlan, İ. (2024). *Solution approaches for the integrated production and outbound distribution scheduling problem with multiple plants and perishable items*.
+Can Atasagun, G., & Karaoğlan, İ. (2024).
+**Solution approaches for the integrated production and outbound distribution scheduling problem with multiple plants and perishable items**.
 Expert Systems with Applications, 237, 121318.
 [doi: 10.1016/j.eswa.2023.121318](https://doi.org/10.1016/j.eswa.2023.121318)

-Horváth, M. (2024). *New computational results for integrated production and transportation problems for a product with a short lifespan*.
-EURO Journal on Computational Optimization, 100095.
+Horváth, M. (2024).
+**New computational results for integrated production and transportation problems for a product with a short lifespan**.
+EURO Journal on Computational Optimization, 12, 100095.
 [doi: 10.1016/j.ejco.2024.100095](https://doi.org/10.1016/j.ejco.2024.100095)